Skip to content

 CREATE TABLE package_versions (

-first_commit_hash TEXT, -- Earliest commit with this version
+first_commit_hash TEXT NOT NULL, -- Earliest channel commit observed with this version

-last_commit_hash TEXT, -- Latest commit with this version
+last_commit_hash TEXT NOT NULL, -- Latest channel commit observed with this version

 description TEXT,